IBM/ibm-generative-ai/README.md

 # IBM Generative AI Python SDK

-This is the Python SDK for IBM Foundation Models Studio to bring IBM Generative AI into Python programs and to also extend it with useful operations and types.
+This is the Python SDK for IBM Foundation Models Studio to bring IBM Generative AI (GenAI) into Python programs and to also extend it with useful operations and types.

 :books:	**API Documentation: [Link](https://ibm.github.io/ibm-generative-ai/)**